 Ketosis has been used to treat seizures since the 1920s.
 It is a particularly useful method of treatment for children, or those with poorly controlled seizures.
 Research reviewed in the journal "Current Treatment Options in Neurology" found that inducing ketosis could also be beneficial from a variety of other conditions.
 Ketosis appears to slow the growth of malignant tumors and cancers, and may correct metabolic defects, such as diabetes or obesity.
 It also appears to have a protective effect on degenerative conditions such as Parkinson's and Alzheimer's.

 Going Low Carb

 You must severely restrict carbohydrates to induce ketosis.
-For context, the Institute of Medicine recommends a daily intake of 130 grams of carbohydrate per day, whereas ketogenic diets call for a daily intake of 20 grams or less.
+For context, the Institute of Medicine recommends a daily intake of 130 grams of carbohydrate per day, whereas ketogenic diets call for very little carbohydrates, usually based on a ratio of fat, carbs and protein depending on calorie needs.
 This generally means removing all grain products (including bread, pasta, rice and seeds), fruit, and most dairy from the diet, and relying on nonstarchy vegetables, lean meats, eggs, hard cheese, and oils for daily caloric intake.

 How Induction Happens

 Before going into ketosis, your body usually has a small amount of energy available in the bloodstream as glucose, and glycogen in the liver.
 When you don't eat, or eat only fats and protein, your glucose and glycogen are not replenished sufficiently to provide energy to the brain.
-This induces ketosis, and fat cells are split open and converted into fatty acids, then transported to the liver, where they are converted to ketones.
+This induces ketosis, where fatty acids are converted to ketones.
 Ketones are bodies of energy that can be used by the brain in place of glucose.